NSW Work Injury Claim

 Weekly payments, treatment approvals, IME reports, and work-capacity decisions often become the evidence base for later damages issues.

-Plan evidence sequence early
+Plan the statutory sequence

 Keep communications consistent